Last updated on December 22, 2025

 A lot of commanders are on this list because they incentivize quicker and more aggressive play, which can keep games from feeling overly long and boring.
 Thantis, the Warweaver takes things a step further by forcing players to swing out each combat.
 This creates a whole new way of approaching your turns.
 I also like that this Jund commander’s ability doesn’t use the goad mechanic, so its controller is still a viable target for attack.

 The monarch mechanic adds an interesting dynamic to any Commander game.
-A Queen Marchesa deck essentially ensures it’ll be part of the game, which is always a huge plus.
+As one of the best monarch commanders, Queen Marchesa essentially ensures it’ll be part of the game, which is always a huge plus.
 These decks can be scary, but it’s worth it to add an interesting mechanic to the table.

 I initially had Braids, Conjurer Adept at number one, but it’s worth noting this is significantly less fun to play against if you’re playing a deck that doesn’t use as many permanents, or focuses on enchantments.
 That said, many decks will get a lot of value out of Braids, Conjurer Adept, and this blue commander makes every topdeck a potential game changer.